ui5-community/babel-plugin-transform-modules-ui5/README.md

 ## TODO

 + libs support, like sergiirocks'
++ See if we can export a live binding (getter?)
 + Configuration options
   + Support collapsing on an anonymous default export by using a temp var.
 	+ Export intern control
 	+ Others..

+Contribute

+Please do!
+Open an issue, or file a PR.
+Issues also welcome for feature requests.

+## License

+MIT © 2017 Ryan Murphy